heyimwoof/mineblock-shit-limiter/README.md

 ## **Nice copy and paste @MyMineBlock**
 - I don't know how you did it but you somehow made the stolen code worse??
 Takes skill to do that, I'm proud.
+- Calls me a skid repeatedly where our functionality is open source and rewritten?
+- You also attempt to ridicule my expertise off a dump that was created a month ago in V2, we're in V3.2 now were everything was re-done.
+- You then complained that we use VM methods to encrypt our code, tell me the VM we used?
+Cause there's only methods encryption on Vision, and if you ran Vision through a VM detector, you'd find nothing.
+But you're a brainless skid that doesn't have the resources to do that.
 - On top of that it took you 3 weeks to rename code that wasn't yours and make a UI that sucks??
+Sad.

 **Only reason why I'm making this post and not leaving him alone**
 - Decided to spam distribute a zip bomb in my discord server when I don't even know this kid nor have I ever spoken to him/her.